 Tilly's Story

-We are overjoyed to celebrate 14-year-old Tilly, another of our remarkable young clients, who has won the Amazing Achievement Award in the 13-18 age category at the prestigious Yorkshire Children of Courage Awards 2024.
+We are overjoyed to share the inspirational story of our 14-year-old client, Tilly, who has been honoured with the Amazing Achievement Award at this year’s Yorkshire Children of Courage Awards.

 In July 2023, Tilly became a client of Positive OT & Case Management, under the expert guidance of case manager Kate Barron.
 Together with Tilly and her family, Kate developed a comprehensive care plan to outline her short and long-term goals.
 The plan focuses on promoting Tilly’s independence, enhancing her mental and emotional well-being, and establishing a sustainable support network.